RamenJunkie/AI_Scripts/HTML/readme.md

 A text style game where you play as a Kaiju and destroy things.
 Don't tread on your ancestor though.

+## TIAI Quest

+A simple RPG lite game that is styled after an old game I had created for the TI-85 Calculator

+## Ball Merge Game

+A web based ball merge game based on the Sukia Fruit Drop game.

 ## Tic Tac Toe

 A simple web based Tic Tac Toe game.